mrfdev/Jobs/Resources/FAQ/Jobs-quests.md

 It will let the player know in the chat via a highlighted message that they've completed a job and what they've received for it.

-There are no toggles, commands, etc. that a player can use at this point.
+The player can check their daily quests and follow their progression in them with the `/jobs quests` command.
+Get more details by mouse-overing the information displayed in chat.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Setting up a Quest for a job

+Each job only contains one example quest, but you can add as many as you'd like.
+At the very least the quest has a name, an objective, reward commands and reward description, and a chance that determines how often the particular quest gets selected randomly.
+You can also set level restrictions for your quest.

-You can check the Jobs' [examplejob.yml](https://github.com/mrfdev/Jobs/blob/main/Resources/FAQ/Jobs-examplejob.yml) file to see how it looks like (it also has some additional information)
+Check the Jobs' [examplejob.yml](https://github.com/mrfdev/Jobs/blob/main/Resources/FAQ/Jobs-examplejob.yml) file to see how to set up a quest.
+It also has detailed information on the features mentioned above.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Commands